 If run on Windows, the job is run using a memory size of half the computer's physical memory.
-If run on LINUX and the computer's physical memory was not defined using the "s.pmem" keyword, the job will fail. memorydefault memorydefault= size Default: 8mw Specifies the default memory size if keyword, or "memory=estimate" wa provide an estimate.
-Note: If a null value is defined for "memo job will not start. rydefault" and it is used as described above, the memorymax memorymax= size Default: 0.5physical Specifies the maximum memory size that may be requested.
-Any request in excess of this will be limited to the "memorymaximum" value.
-See Specifying Memory Sizes, 63 for MSC Nastran's maximum memory limits.
-Note: If size includes a reference to "physic "memorymaximum" value will be s In the following examples, assume "memorymaximum=1gb" was set in an RC file.
+If run on LINUX and the computer's physical memory was not defined using the "s.pmem" keyword, the job will fail. memorydefault memorydefault= size Default: 8mw Specifies the default memory size if keyword, or "memory=estimate" we provide an estimate.
+Note: If a null value is defined for "memo job will not start. rydefault" and it is used as described above, the memorymax memorymax= size Default: 0.5physical Specifies the maximum memory siz of this will be limited to the "memo 63 for MSC Nastran's maximum m orymaximum" Note: If size includes a reference to "physic "memorymaximum" value will be s In the following examples, assume "memorymaxi mum=1gb" was set in an RC file.
 Example: prod_ver nastran example memory=900mb The job is run using a memory size of 900MB.
 Example: prod_ver nastran example memory=1200mb The job is run using a memory size of 1GB, i.e., the "memorymaximum" value set in the RC file.
-If multiple Nastran jobs are running simultaneously on the same node of a consystem, it is recommended to set memorymax to 0.8physical_memory divice the number of possible Nastran jobs running on the same node.
-Otherwise, might encounter an error due to lack of memory on small models.
-The error of avoided by using above setting in the system RC file or mem=size specified prefor the job in the command line. mergeresults mergeresults=yes,no Default: Yes Specifies the results from each DMP task are to be merged into the standard files from the master host.
+If multiple Nastran jobs are running simultaneously on the same nod system, it is recommended to set memorymax to 0.8physical_memory the number of possible Nastran jobs running on the same node.
+Oth might encounter an error due to lack of memory on small models.
+The avoided by using above setting in the system RC file or mem=size spec for the job in the command line. mergeresults mergeresults=yes,no Default: Yes Specifies the results from each DMP task are to be merged into the standard files from the master host.
 Setting "mergeresults=yes" will cause the output from all tasks to appear in the output files for the master task.
 That is, as if the analysis were run with one task.
 Setting "mergeresults=no" will cause the output from each tasks to appear task- specific output files.
 That is, each file will need to be examined to get all results.